AI connectors and Tealium functions overview

 Data flow

-- Trigger fires: An event or audience change triggers the connector action.
+- Trigger fires: An event or audience change triggers a connector action.

 - Prompt sent: The connector sends your prompt and Tealium data to the AI model endpoint.

-- Response received: The model returns a JSON object.
+- Response received: The model generates the requested values and returns a JSON object.

 - Event ingested: The connector forwards the response to Tealium Collect.